-GHD has performed a Phase I Environmental Site Assessment in conformance with the scope and limitations of the Standard of the northern Allen Estate property located at 22000 Highway 90 in Iowa, Louisiana.
+GHD has performed a Phase I Environmental Site Assessment in conformance with the scope and limitations of the Standard of the southern parcel of the Allen Estate property located at 22000 Highway 90 in Iowa, Louisiana.
 Any exceptions to, or deletions from this practice are described in Section 1 of this report.